 Trace Minerals: iron, zinc, copper, manganese, magnesium, potassium, sodium, sulfur and phosphorus.

-Liver Extract: promotes healthy liver function, including the synthesis of IGF-I and IGF-2, which are important growth factors that decline with age.
+Hepar Luis (Liver Extract): sourced from U.S. pharmaceutical grade bovine liver glandular.
+It promotes healthy liver function, including the synthesis of IGF-I and IGF-2, which are important growth factors that decline with age.

 For much more information about our product click HGH Plus IGF-1 & IGF-2.